 6. Download VR Game Manager.

 (Before you download, do know that this is an unofficial program made by Bigalo who is an established developer across many subreddits.
 He has his own thread in Oculus VR forums where he keeps people updated with his program.
 You can download the program HERE.
-Open it with Internet Explorer, as for some reason it shows encrypted page with Mozilla Firefox).
+Open it with Internet Explorer, as for some reason it shows an encrypted page with Mozilla Firefox).

 7. Open VR Game Manager.